isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/register-contact-facet-and-aggregator.rst

     .. note::
         The configuration included in these instructions is for the Lucene search engine.
-If you are using Solr you must change the node **/configuration/sitecore/contentSearch/configuration**.
+If you are using Solr, Azure Search or a different search engine, you must change the node **/configuration/sitecore/contentSearch/configuration**.

 2. Add the following configuration to the file.
 This will replace the default contact facet model with the new, extended model, and the default contact aggregator with the new, extended aggregator: